Kotovo, Volgograd Oblast

-Kotovo (Ко́тово) is a town and the administrative center of Kotovsky District in Volgograd Oblast, Russia, located on the Malaya Kazanka River (Don's tributary), 229 km north of Volgograd, the administrative center of the oblast.
+Kotovo (Ко́тово) is a town and the administrative center of Kotovsky District in Volgograd Oblast, Russia, located on the Malaya Kazanka River (a tributary of the Don), 229 km north of Volgograd, the administrative center of the oblast.
 Population:

 History

-It was founded in the 1710s and was granted town status in 1966.
+It was founded in the 1710s and granted town status in 1966.

 Administrative and municipal status

-Within the framework of administrative divisions, Kotovo serves as the administrative center of Kotovsky District.
+Within the framework of administrative divisions of Russia, Kotovo serves as the administrative center of Kotovsky District.
 As an administrative division, it is incorporated within Kotovsky District as the town of district significance of Kotovo.
 As a municipal division, the town of district significance of Kotovo is incorporated within Kotovsky Municipal District as Kotovo Urban Settlement.